 Romanticism, in de Man’s view, was the movement away from allegory and toward symbol; he found in the dialectical interplay of these tropes forms of repetition that could organize images in time.
 In symbol, says de Man, “time is merely a matter of contingency,” whereas in allegory, which functions through repetition instead of synthesis, “time is the originary constitutive category” (207).
 Symbol functions spatially, by simultaneity: it refuses the repetitions that characterize allegory, undoing “an authentically temporal destiny,” yet as it collides with allegory it creates its own temporalities.
 Coleridge is of course de Man’s primary case in point (de Man 206).
-Barrett Browning is undoing that figural work, recasting Coleridge’s metonymy as symbol and then sequestering the symbol from any allegorical processes, to create something asynchronous and not totalizing, although its mood is often stifling.
-Where there is repetition in Aurora Leigh’s allusions to Coleridge, it does not stem from the negation of Romantic totalities; rather, repetition is there from the start, built in to poem through the allusion to Coleridge—and so Barrett Browning can sidestep the signature dialectics of Romantic figuration.
-The poem’s lime-tree symbolism, both strategic and deliberate, becomes an important part of its feminist poetics.
+Barrett Browning is undoing that figural work, recasting Coleridge’s metonymy as symbol and then sequestering the symbol from any allegorical processes to create something asynchronous and not totalizing, although its mood is often stifling.
+Where there is repetition in Aurora Leigh’s allusions to Coleridge, it does not stem from the negation of Romantic totalities; rather, repetition is there from the start, built into the poem through the allusion to Coleridge—and so Barrett Browning can sidestep the signature dialectics of Romantic figuration.
+The poem’s strategic and deliberate lime-tree symbolism becomes an important part of its feminist poetics.

-Such is the atemporal “message” that the lime tree brings to the house in Aurora Leigh: the poem’s report of the tree’s arrival directly is the “message,” and so further elaboration would be impossible.
+Such is the atemporal “message” that the lime tree brings to the house in Aurora Leigh: the poem’s report of the tree’s arrival is the “message,” so further elaboration would be impossible.
 Barrett Browning, or perhaps Aurora, reconstitutes Romantic language in such a way as to create subtle ruptures in time.
 This is consistent with Lacan’s account of psychosis as a “turning away” from the diachronic aspects of discourse.
 Schreber himself remains uncertain if certain phases of his life were taking place over “a few earthly months only and not of centuries” (69).
-It is far from clear, in Book I of Aurora Leigh, that “Times follow one another” (l.
-2. 1), and the poem in general is, “deliberately untimely” (Mullen 73).
+It is far from clear, in Aurora Leigh, that “Times followed one another” (2.
+1), and the poem in general is “deliberately untimely” (Mullen 73).
 If, under typical Saussurean conditions, “there is no discourse without a certain temporal order,” then in psychosis we witness language becoming “a set of several lines, a stave,” according to which “certain elements become isolated, laden, take on a value, a particular force of inertia, become charged with meaning, with a meaning and nothing more” (Lacan, Seminar III 54).
 Along these lines (as it were), one can place Aurora Leigh within a tradition of Romantic-era women’s writing that, through its manipulations of figurative language and the materiality of the signifier, began to think about time asynchronously.
-Such a tradition, which does not always or usually avail itself of psychotic structures to create alternative temporalities, would include authors such as Mary Wollstonecraft’s “The Cave of Fancy,” Helen Maria Williams’s Paul and Virginia, Charlotte Smith’s Beachy Head, and Mary Shelley’s “The Mortal Immortal.”
-Because Barrett Browning’s contribution to this tradition exploits the elements of psychotic language, and the reconstitution of existing signifying structures, then in order to show how this flattened temporality emerges in Barrett Browning’s poem, we have needed to examine Barrett Browning’s lime tree in relation to Coleridge’s, with careful attention to the rhetoric of temporality both poets.
-What had been, for Coleridge, a series of interlocking tropes designed to create intimacy with nature and one’s friends has been rewritten so as to stress the anxiety attendant upon that scene once the different levels that support it collapse.
+Such a tradition, which does not always or usually avail itself of psychotic structures to create alternative temporalities, would include works such as Mary Wollstonecraft’s “The Cave of Fancy,” Helen Maria Williams’s Paul and Virginia, Charlotte Smith’s Beachy Head, and Mary Shelley’s “The Mortal Immortal.”
+Because Barrett Browning’s contribution to this tradition exploits the elements of psychotic language and the reconstitution of existing signifying structures, we have needed to examine Barrett Browning’s lime tree in relation to Coleridge’s, with careful attention to the rhetoric of temporality of both poets, to show how this flattened temporality emerges in Aurora Leigh.
+What had been, for Coleridge, a series of interlocking tropes designed to create intimacy with nature and one’s friends has been rewritten to stress the anxiety attendant upon that scene once the different levels that support it collapse.